madebits/madebits.github.io/r/linux-csman.md

 #### Password Hash Options

 It is possible to overwrite default options used for `argon2` tool using ` -h -p 8 -m 14 -t 1000 --` (note `--` in the end is required).
 All options have to be specified and are passed verbatim to `argon2`.
-The defaults used if not specified are shown in command-line help when you run `sudo cskey.sh`.
-If you specify `argon2` options during encrypt (enc), you have to remember them and provide them same for decryption (dec) to work.
+The defaults used, if not specified, are shown in command-line help when you run `sudo cskey.sh`.

+If you specify `argon2` options during encrypt command (enc), you have to remember them and provide them same for decryption (dec) to work.

 ### Creating Containers